nuOrizon/General/README.md

 # General
-This is where random bits of coding goes
+This is where random bits of coding gets deposited